 A woodblock is essentially a hand-carved stamp.
 Woodblock prints, aka woodcuts, are made through a process of elimination.
 First, an artist draws a design onto a piece of wood.
 Areas to show “white” are cut away with a chisel leaving the characters or image to show in “black” at the original surface level.
 The stamp is coated with ink and pressed onto paper by hand.
 Large woodblocks require a specialized machine, either an etching or platen press, to exert enough force to produce a quality impression.

-Castonguay acts as instructor, event coordinator, and web administrator.
+Castonguay acts as BIG INK’s instructor, event coordinator, and web administrator.
 Originally from Maine, he earned a Bachelor of Fine Arts Degree in Manchester, NH.
-While in school he focused on combining his interests in storytelling, illustration, and printmaking.
+While in school, he focused on combining his interests in storytelling, illustration, and printmaking.
 Some of his favorite printmakers include Antonio Frasconi, Leonard Baskin, and Gustave Doré.

 Castonguay’s interest in avian subjects began when he was gifted two juvenile society finches.
-Being fascinated with the hidden lives of animals and birds, and an avid consumer of natural history literature and films, Castonguay found himself the ethologist.
-He recognized their distinct personalities and observed them communicating with one another and huddling together at night.
-Aviculture remains a part of the artist’s home life, and birds the main protagonists in his work.
+Castonguay became an ethologist because he was fascinated with the secret lives of animals and birds.
+He recognized their distinct personalities and observed them communicating with one another and sleeping together at night.
+Aviculture remains a part of the artist’s home life, and birds are the central subjects in his art.

-Castonguay is represented by Mitchell Giddings Fine Arts, Brattleboro, VT, Brumfield Gallery, Astoria, OR, and his work is included in international collections.
-Castonguay has over a decade’s worth of experience working with fellow artists, guiding them through the creative process, and printing their work.
+Castonguay’s work is in international collections, including the Aomori Museum of Art in Japan and the Archille Bertarelli Collection in Italy.
+Castonguay has over a decade of experience working with fellow artists, guiding them through the creative process, and printing their work.